Peter Ghosh

 Peter R. Ghosh (/ɡəʊʃ/; gauche; born December 1954, Sutton Coldfield) is a British historian, specialising in the history of ideas and historiography.
+He was Jean Duffield Fellow in Modern History at St Anne's College, Oxford, and Professor of the History of Ideas at the Faculty of History, University of Oxford.

 Career

+Ghosh read Modern History at Merton College, Oxford as an undergraduate and continued his studies at graduate level at Nuffield College, Oxford, later becoming a Junior Research Fellow there.
+His abandoned doctoral thesis on Victorian finance was supervised by A. F. Thompson.
-Ghosh has been Jean Duffield Fellow in Modern History at St Anne's College, Oxford since 1982.

-He is also an associate professor of Modern History in the University of Oxford.
+Ghosh was Jean Duffield Fellow in Modern History at St Anne's College, Oxford from 1982 to his retirement in 2023.
+In January 2022 he was awarded the Title of Distinction of Professor of the History of Ideas by the University of Oxford.

+After retiring he became a Senior Research Fellow at St Anne's College and continued to teach modern history at Jesus College.

 He has two related research interests: first, the interface between political ideas and English politics, c.
 1850 – 1895; secondly, the evolution of Western European and British ideas, including historiography, from the Enlightenment to the present.

 He has written for the London Review of Books and appeared on In Our Time discussing Max Weber.

 Personal life

-Peter Ghosh is married to Dame Helen Ghosh.
+Ghosh married Helen Kirkby, whom he met as a fellow History undergraduate at Oxford, in 1979.
+They have two children together.
+Their son William is an English tutor at Christ Church, Oxford.